macnianios/Retail_Sales_Analysis/README.md

 Project Description

-Use the dummy dataset provided in the accompanying CSV file for your analysis(adjusted_retail_sales_data_v2.csv).
+Use the dummy dataset provided in the accompanying CSV file for your analysis(Retail_Sales_Analysis_dataset.csv).
 --------------

 Analysis Goals